CambriaSolutions/ADPQRFI-75001/README.md

 (i)

-Modern software practices coincide with structured development methodology that is flexible enough to satisfy evolving needs.
-With this in mind, we built our solution on a foundation of modern open-source tools and technologies that facilitate collaboration between members of a cross-disciplinary team, as well as rapid prototyping and iteration without compromising the stability of the end-product.
+We built our solution on a foundation of modern open-source tools and technologies that facilitate collaboration between members of a cross-disciplinary team, as well as rapid prototyping and iteration without compromising the stability of the end-product.
 We used several open source technologies such as Flask, SQLite, PostgreSQL, Bootstrap, Pytest, and TravisCI. *[[Our Technology Stack]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Technology%20Stack.md)*

 (j)

 We used Heroku as our production PaaS provider because it allows us to focus on development while conveniently configuring and managing infrastructure needs.
-It also hosts our web server and Postgres database as well as minimizes effort without compromising control of and visibility into what's going on.
-It uses integrated deployments with TravisCI and our GiHub repository for continuous integration and configuration management. *[[Our PaaS Platform]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/PaaS%20Platform.pdf)*
+It also minimizes effort without compromising control of and visibility into what's going on.
+It uses integrated deployments with TravisCI and our GitHub repository for continuous integration and monitoring. *[[Our PaaS Platform]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/PaaS%20Platform.pdf)*

 (k)

-We chose to use Pytest for unit testing as it ensures logic is working as expected and regressions do not creep in.
+We used Pytest for unit testing as it ensures logic is working as expected and regressions do not creep in.
 For functional tests, we used Webtest in order to simulate real user interactions with the website, which allowed us to incorporate testing feedback reducing the burden on the test team. *[[Automated Test Results]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Automated%20Test%20Results.png)*

 (l)